Pakistan stands steadfast in support of Palestine cause: Qureshi

-“(I) Condemn in (the) strongest terms attack on innocent worshippers in Al-Aqsa Mosque, first Qibla of Islam, by Israeli occupation forces in the holy month of Ramzan,” the foreign minister said on Twitter.
+“(I) Condemn in (the) strongest terms attack on innocent worshippers in Al-Aqsa Mosque, first Qibla of Islam, by Israeli occupation forces in the holy month of Ramazan,” the foreign minister said on Twitter.

 He said such brutality was against very spirit of humanity and human rights law.